mutualmobile/AFHARchiver/README.md

-AFHTTPRequestOperationHARchiver
+AFHARchiver
 ===============================

 An [AFNetworking](https://github.com/AFNetworking/AFNetworking/) extension to automatically generate a HTTP Archive file of all of your network requests!

 ## Overview
-What is HTTPArchiving?
+What is HTTP Archiving (HAR)?
 It's a specification that allows you to store HTTP request/responses as well as meta data, and view that information at a later time to help with debugging.

 You can find the HAR specification [here](http://www.softwareishard.com/blog/har-12-spec/), and you can find an online HAR viewer [here](http://www.softwareishard.com/har/viewer/).
 There is also a long list of tools that support the HAR format [here](http://www.softwareishard.com/blog/har-adopters/).